 (b) Lighting.
 The type, design, location, function and intensity of all exterior lighting facilities, existing and proposed, shall be described.
 Attention given to safety, privacy, security, avoidance of light pollution, and daytime and nighttime appearance shall be detailed.

 (c) Landscaping.
-Provisions for landscaping shall be described including type, location and function.
+Provisions for landscaping shall be described, including type, location and function.

 (d) Visual.
 Attention given to views into the site and from the site shall be described.
 Included shall be long-distance views as well as to and from adjacent properties.
 Visual impact may be related to the preceding subelements concerning the overall aesthetics of the proposed development.

-(9) Neighborhood and community element to consist of the following:
+(9) Neighborhood and community element, to consist of the following:

 (a) Schools.
-The expected impact on the school system pre-kindergarten, elementary, middle school, and secondary levels, by type of housing (singlefamily, garden apartment, townhouse, high rise, etc.), and by bedroom (one-bedroom, two-bedroom, etc.).
+The expected impact on the school system pre-kindergarten, elementary, middle school, and secondary levels, by type of housing (single-family, garden apartment, townhouse, high rise, etc.), and by bedroom (one-bedroom, two-bedroom, etc.).
 The number of students; school bus routing changes if found necessary.
 Coordination with the Superintendent of Schools is recommended, particularly for large residential developments.

 (b) Police.
 The expected impact on police service, time and manpower needed to protect the proposed development; provision for special alarm or warning devices or agents and other needs shall be presented.
 Coordination with the Police Department is recommended.

 (c) Fire.
-Expected fire protection needs, on-site firefighting capabilities, on-site alarm or other warning devices, flow water needs, source and delivery system and other needs shall be presented.
+Expected fire protection needs, on-site fire-fighting capabilities, on-site alarm or other warning devices, flow water needs, source and delivery system and other needs shall be presented.
 Coordination with the Fire Department is recommended.

 (d) Existing neighborhood land use.
 Compatibility with adjacent or nearby existing land uses, or approved private development plans, if known, for adjacent or nearby land use changes to occur during the life of the proposed development.
-If the proposed uses are not compatible, the reasons therefore shall be detailed.
+If the proposed uses are not compatible, the reasons therefor shall be detailed.
 Consultation with the Planning Agent is strongly recommended.

 (e) Master Plan element.
-The statement shall detail the compatibility of the proposed development and its alternatives to any established plans of the Planning Board, Conservation Commission, Department of Public Works and other Town and state agencies as applicable.
-If not compatible, the reasons therefore shall be detailed.
+The statement shall detail the compatibility of the proposed development and its alternatives to any established plans of the Planning Board, Conservation Commission, Department of Public Works and other Town and state agencies, as applicable.
+If not compatible, the reasons therefor shall be detailed.

-(10) Social-economic element to consist of the following:
+(10) Social-economic element, to consist of the following:

 (a) Population.
 In residential development, the overall population; ranges in expected family size by housing type and bedroom count; ranges in expected income and other relevant social data shall be estimated.

-(b) Low/moderate-income housing.
-In residential developments, any provisions for low and/or moderate-income housing shall be identified as to type of housing and bedroom count; state or federal subsidies proposed to be applied for; and indication, if any, from the appropriate agencies including the Winchendon Housing Authority as to its desirability and feasibility in regard to its location, financing, and any operating subsidy.
+(b) Low-/moderate-income housing.
+In residential developments, any provisions for low- and/or moderate-income housing shall be identified as to type of housing and bedroom count; state or federal subsidies proposed to be applied for; and indication, if any, from the appropriate agencies, including the Winchendon Housing Authority, as to its desirability and feasibility in regard to its location, financing, and any operating subsidy.

 (c) Employment.
-In all nonresidential developments and in large residential developments the number and types of job skills to be employed shall be detailed.
+In all nonresidential developments and in large residential developments, the number and types of job skills to be employed shall be detailed.
 This shall include both construction labor and full-time work force when the development is in operation; employment by shift; estimates as to the amount of local labor which is intended to be used.